realazthat/snipinator/README.md

         what prefix?
 Defaults to None.
       backtickify (bool | str, optional): Should surround with backticks?
 With what language?
 Defaults to False.
+      decomentify (bool, optional): Assuming that you will be using HTML comments around this call, setting this to true will add corresponding comments to uncomment the output.
+This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section.
+Defaults to False.
       cwd (Path): This is used by the system and is not available as an argument.
 You can change this on the command line.